-The Company’s remuneration principles are as follows:
+The Group’s remuneration principles are as follows:

 - complexity is discouraged in favour of simple and understandable remuneration structures;

-- remuneration structures should seek to align Executive and shareholder interests including through a meaningful level of personal shareholding;
+- remuneration structures should seek to align executive and shareholder interests including through a meaningful level of personal shareholding;

 - remuneration structures should promote long-term focus through features such as deferral and measuring performance over the long term;

 - structures should include performance adjustments (malus) and/or clawback provisions;